Where's Your Time Going? Stuff vs Living

 Here are a few ideas for you to experiment with:

-• Over the next month, every time you have the urge to buy something online or in a store, take the amount that the item would cost and transfer it into a savings (or investment) account and see how much money you have at the end of the month.
-(And, seriously, please don’t go buy all the stuff at the end of the month!)
+💡 Over the next month, every time you have the urge to buy something online or in a store, take the amount that the item would cost and transfer it into a savings (or investment) account and see how much money you have at the end of the month.
+(And, no, please don’t go buy all the stuff at the end of the month!)

 We’ve got one shot at this life.
 Life isn’t about the stuff, it’s about the moments.
 Let’s liberate ourselves from all the stuff and enjoy more of what is truly important.
-If you feel like you could use some assistance figuring all of this out, visit my website right here to get in touch.
+If you feel like you could use some assistance figuring all of this out, whether it’s dealing with clutter or finding clarity about what you want to do with your time, click right here to get in touch.

 Stay connected with news and updates!